GLP-1 and metabolic medicine

 Common questions

-- Partially.
-Most weight regained also returns to the face, but exact recovery rates for facial volume specifically are not well-quantified in published studies, most users report at least partial fullness returning.
+Partially.
+Some facial fullness usually returns with weight regain, but exact recovery rates for facial volume are not well-quantified in published studies, and fat distribution rarely returns exactly to its pre-loss state.
 The skin laxity issue takes longer and may not fully resolve, especially in older adults.

 Sources